Updated on September 25, 2025

-Today, we’re going to talk about what it means when a guy says he needs to find himself.
-We’ll also talk about similar breakup excuses that mean the same thing.
+Today, we’ll talk about what it means when a guy says he needs to find himself.
+We’ll also discuss similar breakup excuses that practically mean the same thing.

 When a guy says he needs to find himself